wso2/docs-choreo-dev/en/docs/developer-portal/manage-subscription.md

 # Subscribe to an API

-A subscription to an API makes it possible for the application to to know which APIs it can authenticate with it's keys.
-You have to subscribe the **published** API  to an application to invoke it using the application credentials.
+Subscribing an API to an application allows Choreo to authenticate the APIs requests with the application keys.
+You have to subscribe to a **published** API to an application to invoke it using the application credentials.

 Alternatively, you can generate credentials for an API without an explicit subscription to an application.
-However, this will not let you control advanced configurtaion such as access token expiry time, revoke token expiry time, ID token token expiry time, and enabling access to the API without a secret.
+However, this will not let you control advanced configuration such as access token expiry time, revoke token expiry time, ID token expiry time, and enabling access to the API without a secret.
 Generating keys in the API is recommended for testing or short-term usage but not for long-term production usage.

 This guide takes you through the steps to subscribe to APIs in Choreo.